elixir-europe/biovalidator/README.md

 node src/biovalidator --pidPath=/pid/file/path/server.pid
 ```

-- `--logPath`:
+- `BIOVALIDATOR_LOG_DIR`:
+This should be added as an environment variable.
 Can be provided to specify the directory of the log files.
 Log files will be rotated every 24 hours.
 Only works in server mode.
 ```
+export BIOVALIDATOR_LOG_DIR=./new_log_dir
-node src/biovalidator --logPath=/log/directory/path
+node src/biovalidator
 ```

 ## Extended keywords for ontology and taxonomy validation